 Theoretical and clinical dimensions of counseling and art therapy explored through study of current research concerning the diverse elements affecting the therapeutic process.
 The goals of each phase of treatment; development of the therapeutic alliance; assessment of client readiness; therapeutic techniques and interventions as practiced in short- and long-term treatment.

 ARTH 6211.
 Process of Counseling and Art Therapy: Theory.
 3 Credits.

 Major theories in counseling and art psychotherapy through the lens of the creative process and other aspects of clinical practice; the influence of multicultural issues, contemporary and evidence-based practices, and various settings on art-making and the therapeutic encounter.
-Restricted to graduate students in the art therapy program.
+Restricted to students in the art therapy program.
 Prerequisite: ARTH 6210.

 ARTH 6221.
 Studio/Technique of Art Therapy.
 3 Credits.

 Direct experience of the therapeutic utility and psychological influence of art processes and materials.
 Identifying the effect of art-making leading to assessment and intervention strategies.
 Open only to art therapy students.